 South Africa: Ranked sixth out of the world’s seventeen mega-diverse nations.
-This incredible country supports over 13,000 endemic plants, 69 endemic birds, and 300 species of mammals … and is a country we think should be on every nature enthusiast’s bucket list!
+An incredible country that supports over 13,000 endemic plants, 69 endemic birds, and 300 species of mammals … and is a country we think should definitely be on every nature enthusiast’s bucket list!

 This South African wildlife safari is set up as a “sampler” trip.
 We fly and drive over a great cross-section of the country to witness its biodiversity highlights: From the Western Cape’s amazing endemism, which holds the world-famous and flower-rich fynbos biome, seabird-filled oceans, to Kruger National Park and its species-rich grasslands and mammal-rich savannas.
 In between, we visit the northern Drakensberg escarpment, with its higher rainfall Afromontane forests, tropical climate, and tall mountains.